mohammedhossyn/owl-implementation/README.md

 # owl-implementation
-this project is used to implements rebeca to ltl with owl project
+this project is used to implement rebeca to ltl with owl project

 Links to clone owl project, download tools and build commands for making owl as local maven dependency